mauroSilvaR/adding-BLE-service-to-nrf52832/README.md

 It's also a good idea to make the copy inside the SDK examples folder itself since changing this location might cause some problems with the include paths in KEIL

-the folder "2" contains files for the implementation of a new service (meu_serv).
+The folder "2" contains files for the implementation of a new service (meu_serv).